Conducting a programming exercise consists of 7 steps distributed among

 Warning

 If your problem statement does not contain any tasks, grading based on tasks will not be available.
-You can still configure the grading based on test cases.

 On the left side of the page, instructors can see or configure the test case settings.